noncombatant/futils/src/fields_help.md

   option makes no sense without at least 1 `-f` option.
 * `-f`: Select the given `field`(s).
 This option can be given multiple times, and fields will be output in the order given on the command line.
-Field numbering starts from 1.
+Field numbering starts from 0.
+Negative field indices count from the end starting at -1; i.e. `-f-1` prints the last field of each record.
 If no `-f` options are given, `fields` will print all fields.
 * `-n`: Prefix each record with a record number.
 * `-s`: Skip leading space characters in records.
 * `-O`: Use the given output field `delimiter`.
 The default delimiter is `\\t`.